Girls Who Invest Partners With Training The Street

 “Girls Who Invest aims to make meaningful change in the lives of high-potential women by arming them with world-class training,” said Janet Cowell, CEO of Girls Who Invest.
 “We’ve already partnered with some of the best universities and professors in the country.
 With support from TTS, we can bolster the rigorous curriculum our young women are already pursuing and refine their skillsets to align with the qualifications that our partner asset management firms value in recruitment.
 This will only multiply the opportunities available to our students in their future careers.”

-“We’re excited to partner with Girls Who Invest and help them fulfill their mission,” said Scott Rostan, Founder and CEO of TTS.
+“We’re excited to partner with Girls Who Invest and help them fulfil their mission,” said Scott Rostan, Founder and CEO of TTS.
 “By providing the scholars with a practical, real-world training experience, we believe that they will be uniquely prepared to excel in their internships with the top asset management firms in the industry.”

 The partnership between Girls Who Invest and TTS will enhance the existing rigorous curriculum the Girls Who Invest scholars complete, which addresses topics ranging from financial statement analysis and business valuation to portfolio asset allocation and impact investing.
 Beyond the technical fundamentals, scholars learn presentation skills and important techniques for preparing for a successful interview.